 Some people will seek out what we call “FPE friendly” electricians who say there is nothing wrong with these panels.
 Yet, when asked to put their comments in writing, stating that there is nothing wrong with the panels and that they are as reliable as modern panels, they refuse.
 Imagine that!

-And to be quite honest, some inspectors do not call them out for fear of upsetting the apple cart.
+And to be quite honest, some home inspectors in Tulsa do not call them out for fear of upsetting the apple cart.
 I can’t in good conscience allow a Client to buy a home that is serviced by a FPE panel box without first making them aware of the potential dangers.

 Hundreds upon hundreds of Tulsa area homes are still being served by aluminum wiring.
 In a nutshell, the problem with aluminum wiring is that it expands and contracts at a greater rate than does copper wiring.